French Teaching at Home

 Muriel Vergnaud: This French musician-teacher writes and performs original songs for children and teaches French classes for youngsters.
 Her music is gentle and simple, dealing with everyday objects and situations and animals.
 I bought her three short CDs after watching her present a session at an AATF conference where she demonstrated how she uses art projects, puppets, and more to teach French with her songs.

-Putomayo Kids: French Playground, Quebec Playground
+Putomayo Kids: French Playground, Quebec Playground, New Orleans

 Teach Me French, Teach Me More French, and Teach Me Even More French